winrevive/win7-sp2/README.md

 A: Well to answer your question, how would we add RAID if it's not even supported by intel/other manufacturers?

-## Credits
+## Other credits

-### Developers

-- Alureon
-- h4rl
-- vm3dmp (Average PC)

-### Honorable mentions

-- Microsoft Corporation: Windows 7 operating system. *Windows 7 Service Pack 2 is by no means affiliated with Microsoft Corporation.*
-- K4sum1: Inspiration (this project is inspired from the Windows 7 Updated ISO by K4sum1)
+- K4sum1: Inspiration for creating Windows 7 SP2
-- vxiduu: VxKex and SnippingToolEx
-- Aurorarion: Some app backports and themed controls in the ISO's autorun
-- ImSwordQueen: Windows 7 theme used in the installation media's PE
+- GMM2003: "Under construction" wallpaper used in Public Beta builds
-- Private Testers
+- Our contributors
+- Anyone who reports bugs constantly